jlwalkerlg/jwmvc/README.md

 ```

 ### Query Builder
-The query builder is based on [https://laravel.com/docs/5.8/queries](Laravel's query builder), and features much of the most common query methods.
+The query builder is based on (Laravel's query builder)[https://laravel.com/docs/5.8/queries], and features much of the most common query methods.
 Below are some examples.

 #### Fetching multiple records with DB::get()
 ```php